Online Pathology Course and Class Descriptions

 Branches of Pathology

 Clinical pathologists use scientific analysis to determine the causes and results of disease and work in laboratories and other scientific settings.
-Clinical pathologists use biology, hematology and biochemistry while researching diseases.
+They use principles of biology, hematology and biochemistry to research diseases.

 Anatomy and Physiology